andrewrk/groovebasin/README.md

 * Streaming support.
 You can listen to your music library - or share it with your friends - even when you are not physically near your home speakers.

+* Label support.
+Each song can have a set of labels and you can filter your library using these labels using a filter syntax.

 * Groove Basin protocol.
 Write your own client using the [protocol specification](doc/protocol.md), or check out [gbremote](https://github.com/andrewrk/gbremote), a simple command-line